Kashrut: Product labeling standards

-In many cases constant supervision is required because, for various reasons such as changes in manufacturing processes, products that once were kosher may cease to be so.
+In many cases constant supervision is required because changes in manufacturing processes, among other reasons, products that once were kosher may cease to be so.
 For example, a kosher lubricating oil may be replaced by one containing tallow, which many rabbinic authorities view as non-kosher.
 Such changes are often coordinated with the supervising rabbi or supervising organization to ensure that new packaging does not suggest any hechsher or kashrut.
 In some cases, however, existing stocks of pre-printed labels with the hechsher may continue to be used on the non-kosher product.
 An active grapevine among the Jewish community discusses which products are questionable, as well as products which have become kosher but whose labels have yet to carry the hechsher.
 Some newspapers and periodicals also discuss kashrut products.

 Products labeled kosher-style are non-kosher products that have characteristics of kosher foods, such as all-beef hot dogs, or are flavored or prepared in a manner consistent with Ashkenazi practices, like dill pickles.
 The designation usually refers to delicatessen items.